trufflesuite/trufflesuite.com/src/blog/sandbox-forking-with-truffle-teams.md

 ## How Will you Use Forking?
 We’re very proud of this feature and think it’s going to be a game-changer for the community.
 We’re curious: how will you use forking?

-We want Truffle Teams to be the most effective devops tool in the blockchain space for both new and existing teams.
-Let us know what you think about this feature, and if your team has other needs we haven’t met yet.
+We want Truffle Teams to be the most effective devops tool in the blockchain space for both new and existing teams. <a href="https://trfl.co/become-a-truffler" target="_blank">Join our slack community</a> and let us know what you think about this feature, and if your team has other needs we haven’t met yet.

 **Thank you!**